-- In order to provide for the Borough's fair share affordable housing obligation, 10% of the total housing units developed under this Plan shall be set-aside as affordable family rentals. - If multiple properties are developed concurrently or in phases by one developer, the affordable units to satisfy the set-aside requirement in this Plan may be distributed in one or more phases of the project, provided such terms are set forth in a Redevelopment Agreement. - Affordable housing units shall comply with the Uniform housing Affordability Controls (UHAC), N.J.A.C.
-5:80-26.1 et. seq. or any successor legislation, with the exception that in lieu of 10% of affordable units in rental projects being required to be affordable to households earning at or below 35% of the regional median household income, 13% of affordable units in such projects is required to be affordable to households earning at or below 30% of the regional median household income, consistent with and as required by the Fair Housing Act.

-• Deed restrictions shall be filed ensuring the affordability controls remain in place for at least 30 years pursuant to UHAC.
+- In order to provide for the Borough's fair share affordable housing obligation, 10% of the total housing units developed under this redevelopment shall be set-aside as affordable family rentals or for-sale units. - If multiple properties are developed concurrently or in phases by one developer, the affordable units to satisfy the set-aside requirement in this Plan may be distributed in one or more phases of the project, provided such terms are set forth in a redeveloper agreement between the Borough and the applicable developer and the phasing is consistent with UHAC. - Affordable housing units shall comply with the Uniform housing Affordability Controls (UHAC), N.J.A.C.
+5:80-26.1 et. seq. or any successor legislation, with the exception that in lieu of 10% of affordable units in rental projects being required to be affordable households earning at or below 35% of the regional median household income, 13% of affordable units in such projects is required to be affordable to households earning at or below 30% of the regional median household income, consistent with and as required by the Fair Housing Act. - Deed restrictions shall be filed ensuring the affordability controls remain in place for at least 30 years pursuant to UHAC.